OSU-BMBL/BMBL-analysis-notebooks/scATACseq_cisTopic_branch/README.md

 ```

 ## Running the Analysis Pipeline
-When generating the various plots in this analysis, they can be colored by features such as number of counts, density of clusters, or genes, for example.
+When generating the various plots in this analysis, they can be colored by features such as the number of counts, the density of clusters, or genes, for example.
 To specify this, you may modify `colorBy` in the function.

 ## Outputs